K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 In a more distant future I may make this work over USB and BLE (Bluetooth Low Energy) for an IC-705 with transverter support.
 This already exists in my other projects but this project will have a PCB designed for it, making it a bit more convenient for some.

+This codes started out with the esp-idf peripherals example for cdc-acm usb host lib.
+I added in bits for GPIO with itnerrupts from other samples and chunclks of my other IC-705/IC-905 band decoder projects.
+This project differs from my others in that is it intended to be a small box with PCB and narrowly focused on being a basic 6 band decoder.
+The others go further with graphics screen, transverter support and flexible IO choices.

 ## How to use example

 Connect the USB-UART (labeled com port on some boards) to your PC.
 Connect the USB-OTG port to the IC-905.
 Upload precompled firmware per insttructions on the Wiki page (under  construction).
 If you can successfully set up the Expressif ESP-IDF extension in Visual Studio Code then you can build this repositiry lcoally and upload.
 You can use any serial monitor (putty, Arduino, esp-idf) to monitor the debug info on the com port.